mikkyang/tenso.rs/README.md

 * Rust: Tensors is built on the nightly builds of the Rust repository.
 * BLAS: By default, Tensors links against the BLAS library on your system, using the `-lblas` flag.
+* LAPACK: By default, Tensors links against the LAPACK library on your system, using the `-llapack` flag.
+Note that at the moment, all of the LAPACK calls are Fortan based and expect column indexed memory.

 # Overview